cds-snc/report-a-cybercrime/README.md

 docker run -p 3000:3000 rac
 ```

+## Adding or changing fields

+The app contains a list of fields that are used for validation (unknown fields are dropped).
+If you change or add fields this list must be regenerated.

+- Run `npm run prod`, and go through the app with the developer tools network tab open.
+- After submission, save the `/submit` request as a curl command (to the clipboard).
+- Run `npm run extract-fields` and paste in the curl command.
+This should save the new ``f2/fieldList.json` file.

 ## Load testing the frontend

 There are simple scripts to load test the frontend.
 They use the [k6](https://docs.k6.io) package, which must first be installed (see (https://docs.k6.io/docs/installation)